 13. The Natural Parks of Tenerife – A Paradise for Hikers

-Some examples for such parks are La Rambla de Castro, Montaña de los Frailes or, of course, the Teide National Park.
+Some examples of such places are La Rambla de Castro, Anaga Rural Park and, of course, the Teide National Park.

 La Rambla de Castro is situated in the north of Tenerife near the village of El Toscal.
 There’s a wonderful park along the coast where you can hike or just go for a walk to relax.